fedebocode/Machine-Learning/Week_2/MultiVariateLinearRegression/MultipleFeatures.md

 ### Gradient Descent For Multiple Variables

-he gradient descent equation itself is generally the same form; we just have to repeat it for our 'n' features:
+The gradient descent equation itself is generally the same form; we just have to repeat it for our 'n' features:

 ![alt text](/Week_2/MultiVariateLinearRegression/Assets/2.png)